Tooensure-OpenSource/firestore-typescript-implementation/README.md

 Yet then again it's structured in away if your coming from firestore UI, you will easily notice the same features, some may stand out more then others, **Inharitance**.

-Packages like ``npm i firestore-design-functions`` uses this package to already allow you to access this core functionality of objects where you can easliy extent your *Design Patterens*.
+Packages like ``npm i firestore-design-functions``(deprecated for now) uses this package to already allow you to access this core functionality of objects where you can easliy extent your *Design Patterens*.

-> This TSDX setup is meant for developing libraries (not apps!) that can be published to NPM.
-If you’re looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.

-> If you’re new to TypeScript, checkout [this handy cheatsheet](https://devhints.io/typescript)

 ## Commands